anybox/anybox.buildbot.odoo/README.txt

 Master setup
 ============

-1. Develop this package in a virtualenv.
+1. Install this package in a virtualenv.
 This will install buildbot as well.
-If you want a precise version of buildbot, you may install it first.
 2. Create a master in the standard way (see ``buildbot create-master --help``).
 3. Ignore the master's ``master.cfg.sample``, copy instead this package's as ``master.cfg``.
 Our sample actually differs by only